Call now in confidence immediate help & advice 24/7

 Man speaking to a therapist at a residential drug and alcohol rehab in Lincolnshire

 You can have rehab for an injury, for example, or after having a stroke.
-The purpose of rehab is to give you the support you need to restore health and increase well-being, to ‘improve function and minimise impairment.’
+The purpose of rehabilitation is to give you the support you need to restore health and increase well-being, to ‘improve function and minimise impairment.’
 [8]

 Addiction rehab is no different.

-Rehab aims to offer you a space to focus on getting better in the short term, as well as providing you with a toolkit to help you stay sober in the long term.
+Drug and alcohol rehab aims to offer you a space to focus on getting better in the short term, as well as providing you with a toolkit to help you stay sober in the long term.

 When people think of addiction, their first thought is usually about drugs or alcohol.